Updated: May 23, 2023

 8. The majority is more often wrong than right.

 Just because a lot of people are saying it, doesn’t mean it’s immediately true or valid.
 It’s always more important to check the credibility of the source and the objective validity of the information.

-This is the reason why fake news proliferate in social media, because people assume an article is true just because a lot of people are sharing it, so they immediately treat it as truth and share it themselves.
+This is the reason why fake news proliferates in social media because people assume an article is true just because a lot of people are sharing it, so they immediately treat it as truth and share it themselves.

 9. No one ever lost money by selling at a profit.

 Imagine that you bought a company at 10 per share.
 And you’re hoping to sell the stock when it reached your target price of 50.

 After a year, the stock suddenly went up and reached 45 per share.
 And people are saying that it will continue to go up and reach 60 per share.
-But there’s also some people who are now saying that the price would soon eventually start to go down.
+But some people are now saying that the price would soon eventually start to go down.